-If you encounter issues starting Solace PubSub+ Monitor or RTView Manager processes on Linux, verify that JAVA_HOME is set correctly in the path as JAVA_HOME is required for Tomcat to start correctly.
+If you encounter issues starting Solution Package for Solace or RTView Manager processes on Linux, verify that JAVA_HOME is set correctly in the path as JAVA_HOME is required for Tomcat to start correctly.
 On Windows, JAVA_HOME or JRE_HOME should exist as environment variables indicating a valid Java path.